danielsaidi/website_danielsaidi/collections/_posts/2015/2015-12-17-setup-dnx-on-os-x.md

 ## That's it!

 That's about it.
-In a future post, I'll cover how to setup a code project with a test project.
+You should now be able to create and run new projects in ASP.NET 5 In a future post, we'll look at how to setup a code project with a test project.